 VCE Theatre Studies and Drama are intense performance based subjects that require lots of dedication – though are extremely rewarding.
 Students who are interested in these subject areas are encouraged to read the handbook for further details and speak to their Drama Teacher about the expectations placed on students in this subject.

-The Drama curriculum for 2016 can be veiwed here.
+The Drama curriculum for 2018 can be veiwed here [inactive].

 At Cranbourne East Secondary College, our Music courses provide students with knowledge and skills to enable students to learn about a variety of different areas within Music.
 Ranging from group work, composition, problem solving to understanding how to present your performance in front of an audience.